Shelve and unshelve changes

 Unshelving is moving postponed changes from a shelf to a pending changelist.
 Unshelved changes can be filtered out from view or removed from the shelf.

-- If you want AppCode to preserve the context of a task associated with the new changelist on its deactivation and restore the context then the changelist becomes active, select the Track context option (see Managing Tasks and Context for details).
+If you want AppCode to preserve the context of a task associated with the new changelist on its deactivation and restore the context when the changelist becomes active, select the Track context option (see tasks and contexts for details).

 Restore unshelved changes